ESm1th/geekshop/README.md

 # geekshop
-Simple web store app on Djnago
+Simple web store app on Django

 ### How to start